NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 position and orientation.
 It is suggested to bundle-adjust the cameras first (:numref:`bundle_adjust`).

 It is important to note that bundle adjustment may fail if the images have sufficiently different illumination, as it will not be able to find matches among images.
-A solution to this is discussed in :numref:`sfs-lola`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination.
-It is suggested that these images be sorted by Sun azimuth angle, then they should be mapprojected, and visual inspection be used to verify that the illumination is changing gradually.
+A solution to this is discussed in :numref:`sfs-lola-comparison`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination.
+It is suggested that these images be sorted by Sun azimuth angle (see :numref:`sfs-lola-dem`), then they should be mapprojected, and visual inspection be used to verify that the illumination is changing gradually.
 The bundle adjustment program should be invoked with the images sorted this way.